Creating a class with a Cyrillic first symbol in the name leads to a SyntaxError in IRB

 class ZКлассworks fine.

-Updated by an_vlad (Vladislav Andreev) about 2 months ago
+Updated by an_vlad (Vladislav Andreev) 4 months ago

 shevegen (Robert A. Heiler) wrote: